Skip to main content

 Reality

-Strong teams use embedded operators to sharpen focus, add senior judgment, and build a better operating rhythm.
+Strong teams use embedded operators to sharpen focus, add experience, and build a better weekly rhythm.

 "It replaces the team."